Cameron Wells

-Cameron Louis Wells (born September 23, 1988) is an American basketball player for Trefl Sopot of the Polish Basketball League.
-He played college basketball with The Citadel Bulldogs.
+Cameron Louis Wells (born September 23, 1988) is an American basketball coach and former player who is currently an assistant coach at his alma mater, The Citadel.

 Professional career

 Zwolle

 In August 2011, Wells signed a one-year contract with Landstede Zwolle of the Dutch Basketball League (DBL).
 In February 2012, he was selected for Team North of the DBL All-Star Game.

 Tübingen

 In his second professional season, Wells played with Tigers Tübingen.
 In the summer of 2013, Wells injured his knee which forced him to sit out the 2013–14 season.

 Gießen

 In June 2014, Wells signed with the Gießen 46ers of the German second tier ProA.
 Gießen won the ProA championship and promoted to the Basketball Bundesliga (BBL) in Well's first season.

 Wells extended his contract with Gießen for two more years.
 In the 2016–17 season, he was named captain of the 46ers.
 Wells was also selected for the BBL All-Star Game, playing in Team International.
 In June 2017, he was handed a three-month ban for a failed doping test.
 According to the anti-doping-commission of the German basketball federation, Wells had probably consumed a contaminated dietary supplement.